Unsupervised Meta-Learning for Reinforcement Learning: Discussion and Future Work

 \section{Discussion and Future Work}

-We presented an unsupervised approach to meta-reinforcement learning, where meta-learning is used to acquire an efficient reinforcement learning procedure without requiring hand-specified task distributions for meta-training.
+We presented an unsupervised approach to meta-RL, where meta-learning is used to acquire an efficient RL procedure without requiring hand-specified task distributions.
 This approach accelerates RL without relying on the manual supervision required for conventional meta-learning algorithms.
-Our experiments indicate that unsupervised meta-RL can accelerate learning on a range of tasks, outperforming learning from scratch and often matching the performance of meta-learning from hand-specified task distributions.
+We provide a theoretical derivation that argues that task proposals based on mutual information maximization can provide a minimum worst-case regret meta-learner, under certain assumptions.
+Our experiments indicate unsupervised meta-RL can accelerate learning on a range of tasks.

-As our work is the first foray into unsupervised meta-learning, our approach opens a number of questions about unsupervised meta-learning algorithms.
-While we focus on purely unsupervised task proposal mechanisms, it is straightforward to incorporate minimally-informative priors into this procedure.
-For example, we might restrict the learned reward functions to operate on only part of the state.
-We consider the reinforcement learning setting in our work because environment interaction mediates the unsupervised learning process, ensuring that there is something to learn even without access to task reward.
-An interesting direction to study in future work is the extension of unsupervised meta-learning to domains such as supervised classification, which might hold the promise of developing new unsupervised learning procedures powered by meta-learning.

-\paragraph{Acknowledgements.} This work was supported by two NSF Graduate Research Fellowships, NSF IIS-1651843, the Office of Naval Research, and NVIDIA.We thank Ignasi Clavera and Gregory Kahn for insightful discussions and feedback.
+Our approach also opens a number of questions about unsupervised meta-learning algorithms.
+One limitation of our analysis is that it only considers deterministic dynamics, and only considers task distributions where posterior sampling is optimal.
+Extending our analysis to stochastic dynamics and more realistic task distributions may allow unsupervised meta-RL to acquire learning algorithms that can more effectively solve real-world tasks.

 { }